skordaschristofanis/Dioptas/README.md

-This is a testing branch for jcpds5 development
+This is a branch for jcpds5 development
 ----------

 The main new feature of the jcpds5 format is that it allows to describe the PVT EOS using different formulations, either existing or user defined.